GLOBAL MARKETS-Stocks dip ahead of Fed meeting; oil drops on glut

 "We've had a 9 percent post-Brexit bounce, the market is getting pretty exhausted, you got a lot of uncertainty on the immediate horizon," Orlando said, citing this week's Fed meeting, the British vote in June to exit the European Union and the upcoming U.S. election.

-Crude prices were trading at lows last seen in early May.
+Crude prices were trading at prices last seen in early May.
 Traders said oversupply and growing economic headwinds were weighing on oil.

 The dollar has gained against major currencies in recent weeks as better-than-expected economic data revived expectations that the Fed will raise interest rates again this year.